MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 4/README.md

 ### Installing the library

-First, you have to install the library from the commandline, like this:
+First, you have to install the library from the command line, like this:

 ```powershell
 pip install connectionLibrary